 Some businesses own their whole supply chain — such as a producer and seller of handmade messenger bags.

-- Raw materials used to make products
+- Raw materials used to make products from a supplier

 - Work-in-progress pieces